-We will provide without charge to each person to whom this prospectus is delivered, upon written or oral request of such person, a copy of any or all of the foregoing documents incorporated herein by reference.
-We will not provide copies of exhibits to such documents unless such exhibits are specifically incorporated by reference into such document.
+We will provide without charge to each person to whom this prospectus is delivered, upon written or oral request of such person, a copy of any or all of the foregoing documents incorporated herein by reference (other than the exhibits to such documents, unless such exhibits are specifically incorporated by reference into such document).
 Requests for such documents should be submitted in writing to the Secretary, at Odetics, Inc., 1515 South Manchester Avenue, Anaheim, California 92802 or by telephone at (714) 774-5000.